rhnaxifg4y/github-stream/README.md

 # Prerequistes

 You need a [GitHub](https://github.com/settings/tokens) _(public_repo)_ and a [LocationIQ](https://my.locationiq.com/dashboard/#accesstoken) API key.
-Optionally, you can use a [OpenAI](https://platform.openai.com/api-keys) key.
+Optionally, you can use an [OpenAI](https://platform.openai.com/api-keys) API key instead of [Ollama](https://github.com/ollama/ollama).

 # Usage